Leadership

 STEVEN OLIKARA, PRESIDENT

-Steven Olikara is a nationally recognized change-maker, entrepreneur, political commentator, and executive.
-He serves as the President of Bridge Entertainment Labs (BEL), dedicated to activating entertainment media to elevate new stories of “us.”
-He is also the Founder & Former CEO of Millennial Action Project (MAP), the largest nonpartisan organization of young elected leaders in the U.S. Steven’s commentary has been featured in numerous national media outlets, including CNN, MSNBC, Fox News, NPR, NBC, the Washington Post, USA Today, and more.
-He recently made history as the first South Asian candidate for U.S. Senate in Wisconsin.
+Steven Olikara is a nationally recognized changemaker, political commentator, and entrepreneur.
+He serves as the President of Bridge Entertainment Labs (BEL), dedicated to harnessing the power of culture-shifting entertainment media to transform the divisions in America and create a healthier democracy.
+He is also the Founder & Former CEO of Future Caucus (formerly Millennial Action Project), the largest nonpartisan organization of young elected leaders in the U.S. Steven’s political commentary and analysis have been featured on CNN, NBC News, Fox News, NPR, the Wall Street Journal, the Washington Post, USA Today, and more.
+He recently made history as the first South Asian candidate for U.S. Senate in Wisconsin, garnering national attention for his debate performance and fresh approach to politics.
+Steven’s journey is featured in the documentary film, “The Reunited States,” on Amazon Prime and PBS.

-His journey is featured in the documentary film, “The Reunited States,” on Amazon Prime and PBS.
-Steven also hosted the podcast series, “Meeting in Middle America,” which featured guests such as Oscar-winning screenwriter John Ridley, former U.S. Senator Russ Feingold, and Emmy-winning comedian Charlie Berens.
-He is a frequent speaker on civic leadership at venues such as the Aspen Ideas Festival, Harvard’s Institute of Politics, SXSW, the National Press Club, the White House, the United Nations, and more.
-In 2018, he was invited to testify before Congress on issues facing millennial entrepreneurs and gig economy workers.
-An avid musician, Steven is a former radio DJ in his hometown of Milwaukee, WI, and co-author of the book, JFK: THE LAST SPEECH, on the role of artists in democracy.
+Steven is a frequent speaker on leadership, democracy, and political bridge-building at venues such as the Aspen Ideas Festival, Harvard’s Institute of Politics, SXSW, the National Press Club, the Sundance Film Festival, the White House, and the United Nations.
+In 2018, he was invited to testify before Congress on issues facing young entrepreneurs and gig economy workers.
+He also hosted the podcast series, “Meeting in Middle America,” featuring guests such as Oscar-winning screenwriter John Ridley, former U.S. Senator Russ Feingold, and Emmy-winning comedian Charlie Berens.
+An avid musician, Steven is a former radio DJ in his hometown of Milwaukee, WI, and co-author of the book, “JFK: The Last Speech,” on the role of artists in democracy.

 Advisory Council